encode/django-rest-framework/docs/topics/third-party-resources.md

 * [djangorestframework-chain][djangorestframework-chain] - Allows arbitrary chaining of both relations and lookup filters.
 * [django-url-filter][django-url-filter] - Allows a safe way to filter data via human-friendly URLs.
 It is a generic library which is not tied to DRF but it provides easy integration with DRF.
+* [drf-url-filter][drf-url-filter] is a simple Django app to apply filters on drf `ModelViewSet`'s `Queryset` in a clean, simple and configurable way.
+It also supports validations on incoming query params and their values.

 ### Misc